 If I can give you this information and help you to have a shorter path, then that's fantastic.

-I'm going to actually show you how making the path from Liberty to Classical Dressage, but if you'd like support from us in our program directly (because you can't do this alone), to help you and your horse to understand each other better and get these basics mastered...
+I'm going to actually show you how to make the path from Liberty to Classical Dressage, but if you'd like support from us in our program directly (because you can't do this alone), to help you and your horse to understand each other better and get these basics mastered...